corvus-dotnet/Corvus.JsonSchema/README.md

 Specific dialects that collect keywords into vocabularies, and provide analysers to determine the specific vocabulary in play for a particular JSON Schema document.

+### Corvus.Json.Validator

+Dynamic JSON Schema validator that can validate JSON data against a JSON Schema document loaded at runtime, without the need to generate code ahead-of-time.

 ### Corvus.Json.Patch

 An implementation of JSON Patch over `Corvus.Json.ExtendedTypes`.